Dipon-Ctg/Ibex-RISC-V-Core/README.md

  - Synthesis (syn) of the RTL code to produce a netlist.
 Four stages of synthesis are happenned here: Syn with Flip-Floop Register File, Syn with Latch Register File, Syn without Latch module and Syn Latch IP.
  - Backend design (Place and Route).
  - PPA analysis focus on Area(A).

+## Getting Started

+### Pre-requisites
+- RTL
+We employed Verilog code to remove constraints on IP generation time and minimize complexity through the ibex Core, which was written in SystemVerilog.
+With the vendor's provided method, one can directly transform the code [sv2v](https://github.com/zachjs/sv2v) .
+I was unable to run the sv2v utility due to an unsuitable system configuration, therefore I had to resort to the RTL code that I obtained from Openroad, another open-source tool [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/designs/src/ibex).

+- Technology and Libraries (.lef , .lib)
+### Design Import

 ## NoC implementation